 Preparation

 Clean and soak lentils for an hour.
-Place lentils in a medium pot, add water, thyme spring and bay leaves.
-Cook for about 45-60 minutes or until they are done, soft but not mushy.
-When done let it sit in its steam and add more water if needed.
-Add salt.
+Place lentils in a medium pot, add 3 cups of water, thyme spring and bay leaves.
+Cook for about 45 – 60 minutes or until they are done, soft but not mushy.
+When done let it sit in its steam for 15 minutes.
+Add salt to taste.

 Heat the oil on medium high heat.
-Sautee the shallots for 5 minutes.
-Then add the sliced bacon, sliced celery for 5 more minutes, stir frequently.
-Add 1 cup of wild rice, 3 cups of stock, sliced mushrooms, thyme and bring to a boil, stir and simmer over low heat with lid partially closed for a 35-55 minutes until the water is absorbed and the rice is fluffy and tender.
+Sauté the shallots for 5 minutes.
+Then add the sliced bacon, sliced celery for -10 more minutes, stir frequently.
+Add 1 cup of wild rice, 3 cups of stock, sliced mushrooms, thyme and bring to a boil, stir and simmer over low heat with lid partially closed for a 35 – 55 minutes until the water is absorbed and the rice is fluffy and tender.

-If using regular rice, cook rice seperate, follow the cooking directions for the rice of your choice.
+If using regular rice, cook rice separate, follow the cooking directions for the rice of your choice.
 Prepare the vegetables as written above.
 When ready combine.

-Set oven to 375F (190 C).
 In a bowl mix the lentils and the rice mixture.
-Add the feta crumbles and and the hard cheese.
+Add the feta crumbles and the hard graded cheese.
 Add the salt, pepper, hot red pepper and freshly graded nutmeg to taste.
 Mix.
 Also you can sprinkle salt, nutmeg and pepper inside the squash.
 Put the stuffing in the inside of the squash.
-Sprinkle the top with cheese and bake them in the oven for about 20-30 minutes or until the tops are golden brown.
+Sprinkle the top with cheese and bake them in the oven for about 20 – 30 minutes or until the tops are golden brown.

 Serve with other vegetables brussel sprouts, beets, cranberry sauce etc.